2.9 Z Transform

 To recover from its transform , it is essential to know the ROC.
 For example, the Z transform of is:

 In order to use Eq.
-(A.20) with factor and ratio one can modify the summation interval
+(A.17) with factor and ratio one can modify the summation interval

 with the ROC (because Eq.
-(A.20) requires ).
+(A.17) requires ).
 In summary, both (see Eq.
-(2.61)) and have and only the ROC can disambiguate them when calculating the inverse Z transform.
+(2.59)) and have and only the ROC can disambiguate them when calculating the inverse Z transform.

-2.9.5 Inverse Z of rational functions via partial fractions
+2.9.3 Inverse Z transform of rational functions via partial fractions

-The inverse transform of rational functions can be obtained by following two simple steps and then the procedure in Section 2.8.5 adopted for inverse Laplace transforms.
-The procedure is the following:
+The inverse Z transform of rational functions can be obtained by different methods.
+The procedure adopted in this text is the following:

 - f 1.